surecart/surecart-wp-plugin/readme.txt

 * Fix: Tax amount missing from confirmation page.
 * Fix: Issue with revoke purchase button not updating after revoking purchase.
 * Fix: Issue with set a password nag showing even if customer supplies a password.
+* Fix: Issue with Jetpack "Notes" not allowing "n" keypresses on our inputs.

 = 1.1.12 - September 22, 2022 =
 * New: Recaptcha v3 integration.